cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 ```

 :::note
-An array representing a function must have at least one element, the head of the
+An array representing a function must have at least one element, the operator of the
 function.
 Therefore `[]` is not a valid expression.
 :::

-### Function Head
+### Function Operator

-The **head** of the function expression is the first element in the array.
-Its
+The **operator** of the function expression is the first element in the array.
-presence is required.
-It indicates the **name of the function** or **operator**: this is what the
+Its presence is required.
+It indicates the **name of the function**: this is
-function is about.
+what the function is about.

-The head is an identifier following the conventions for function names (see
+The operator is an identifier following the conventions for function names (see
 below).

 ```json example
 // Apply the function "Sin" to the argument "x" ["Sin", "x"]

 // Apply "Cos" to a function expression
 ["Cos", ["Divide", "Pi", 2]]
 ```

-Following the head are zero or more **arguments**, which are expressions.
-The
+Following the operator are zero or more **arguments** (or **operands**),
-arguments, or **operands**, form the **tail** of the function.
+which are expressions.

 :::warning[CAUTION]
 The arguments of a function are expressions.
 To represent an